 I always think the next bomb's about to be dropped on our head about something.

-Um I I watch all of this and I see the chaos.
+I watch all of this and I see the chaos.

-And here's the one reality that we've got to always remember, Kaylee, and that is that if you're a Republican and you want to win the presidency, just to win, you have to thread a needle, and that's North Carolina, Florida, Ohio.
+And here's one reality that we've got to always remember, Kaylee, and that is that if you're a Republican and you want to win the presidency, just to win, you have to thread a needle, and that's North Carolina, Florida, Ohio.

-Then you got to pick off Pennsylvania, Wisconsin, Michigan, maybe Minnesota's in play this time.
+Then you've got to pick off Pennsylvania, Wisconsin, Michigan.

 It was pretty close last time.